kissmetrics/km-support/_posts/2010-01-04-testing-km.md

 ### Method 1: Use Kissmetrics' Live Feature To Verify Events

-The [Kissmetrics Live][live] feature displays in real time the people on your site and the events and properties they are triggering.
+The [Kissmetrics Live][3] feature displays in real time the people on your site and the events and properties they are triggering.

 This makes it a great debugger.
 You'll see if the events and properties you've set up are actually working.
 And you don't have to rely on other people to trigger events and properties--you can do it yourself.

-Just go to your site, trigger some events and properties and see if everything in Live is firing correctly.
+Just go to your site, trigger some events and properties and see if everything in [Live][3] is firing correctly.

 ![Kissmetrics Live][#4]